What you’ll get

 - 1.5 L bottled water at the top of the trailhead/trekking point

 - Base Camp water filter and purifier (application by guide and porters)

 - Basic camping facilities with eco-friendly compost toilet using western toilet seat

-- First Aid Kit, Medical Rescue Equipment & Satellite Phone (application by cave experts & tour guide only)
+- First Aid Kit, Medical Rescue Equipment & Satellite Phone (application by technical advisor and tour guides only)